Are you looking to make your next investment?

 You can go back two tax years and make pension contributions to utilise your annual allowance.
 Therefore you could, in effect, make £120,000 of pensions contributions in two years’ time.

 If you make pension contributions and are not part of a “salary sacrifice scheme” then you may only receive basic tax relief from the pension scheme.
-As such you will need to reclaim the additional tax if you are a higher rate or additional rate taxpayer on your self assessment.
+As such you will need to reclaim the additional tax if you are a higher rate or additional rate taxpayer on your self-assessment.
 You’ll get a statement from your pension provider.
 This statement telling you how much tax you owe if you go above your lifetime allowance.
 Your pension provider will deduct the tax before you start getting your pension.

 Types of pensions — employer contributions

 Employers may make pension contributions for their employees.
 There is no limit to the amount of money that the employer may contribute on behalf of an employee.
+However, care must be taken not to exceed the employee’s annual pension contributions limit.
+Any excess may be taxable by the employee and have a surprise of a nasty tax liability.
+The annual pension contributions for an employee is currently £40,000.

 Corporation tax treatment of defined benefit pensions contributions